greguly/WooCommerce-Remove-All-Products/woocommerce-remove-all-products/readme.txt

 * Find and edit code  where " 'numberposts' => 150 ".
 * Use the WordPress.org forums for community support as I cannot offer support directly for free.
-If you want help with a customisation, hire a developer!
+If you want help with a customisation, [http://omniwp.com.br/hire-a-developer/](hire a developer!)

 == Changelog ==

+=  4.2 2020-06-19 =
+* Updated for WordPress 5.4.2 and WooCommerce 4.2
+* Dev: Bumped WC compatibility headers

+=  4.1 2020-05-15 =
+* Updated for WordPress 5.4 and WooCommerce 4.0
+* Enhancement: Remove product images, 🎉 https://github.com/jraoatlogic
+* Enhancement: Direct link to plugin page
+* Dev: Bumped WC compatibility headers
+* Tweak: Better code formatting
+* Cosmetic: Better word formatting

 =  1.0.6 2018-05-12 =
 * Bug fix: Failed due to fatal error: Call to a member function get_formatted_name() on boolean.
 Thanks Joel @https://wordpress.org/support/topic/failed-due-to-fatal-error/